 Seward, 26th June

 Seward: the town with the worst cost effectiveness in Alaska.
 To make it short: everything in Alaska is pretty expensive.
 And you don’t get much for your money.
-About 40% more than in the US in the Lower 48.
+About 40% more expensive than the US in the Lower 48.
 But then you arrive in Seward.
 About 100% more in eateries and some 200% in their lousy sleeperies.
 What to do – no campsite for simple tents or rooftops.
 All concentrate on these beautiful huge RVs with integrated living room, home cinema, spa and bathrooms with golden tubs.
 Even Uncle Don would appreciate them.

 Thus, we opt for a motel costing only 192% more than elsewhere in the US.
 Well, it’s rundown, filthy and not worth any cent we spend.
 Thus 1 with a huge potential for Uncle Don’s greatification program.
 Currently simply depressing.